Focke-Wulf Fw 190: Design concepts

-At the time, the use of radial engines in land-based fighters was relatively rare in Europe, as it was believed that their large frontal area would cause too much drag on something as small as a fighter.
+At the time, the use of radial engines in land-based fighters was relatively rare in Europe, as their large frontal area was believed to cause too much drag on something as small as a fighter.
 Tank was not convinced of this, having witnessed the successful use of radial engines by the U.S. Navy, and felt a properly streamlined installation would eliminate this problem.

 As to the rest of the design philosophy, Tank wanted something more than an aircraft built only for speed.
 He outlined the reasoning:

-The Messerschmitt 109 [sic] and the British Spitfire, the two fastest fighters in the world at the time we began work on the Fw 190, could both be summed up as a very large engine on the front of the smallest possible airframe; in each case armament had been added almost as an afterthought.
-These designs, both of which admittedly proved successful, could be likened to racehorses: given the right amount of pampering and easy course, they could outrun anything.
+The Messerschmitt 109 [sic] and the British Spitfire, the two fastest fighters in the world at the time we began work on the Fw 190, could both be summed up as a very large engine on the front of the smallest possible airframe; in each case, armament had been added almost as an afterthought.
+These designs, both of which admittedly proved successful, could be likened to racehorses; given the right amount of pampering and easy course, they could outrun anything.
 But the moment the going became tough they were liable to falter.
 During World War I, I served in the cavalry and in the infantry.
 I had seen the harsh conditions under which military equipment had to work in wartime.
-I felt sure that a quite different breed of fighter would also have a place in any future conflict: one that could operate from ill-prepared front-line airfields; one that could be flown and maintained by men who had received only short training; and one that could absorb a reasonable amount of battle damage and still get back.
-This was the background thinking behind the Focke-Wulf 190; it was not to be a racehorse but a Dienstpferd, a cavalry horse.
+I felt sure that a quite different breed of fighter would also have a place in any future conflict: one that could operate from ill-prepared front-line airfields, one that could be flown and maintained by men who had received only short training, and one that could absorb a reasonable amount of battle damage and still get back.
+This was the background thinking behind the Focke-Wulf 190; it was not to be a racehorse, but a Dienstpferd, a cavalry horse.